VIPaint: Image Inpainting with Pre-Trained Diffusion Models via Variational Inference: CONCLUSION

+\textbf{Hierarchical Loss.} The hierarchical loss term further regularizes posterior samples $\{ z_{h(i)}^{(m)}\}_{i=1}^{K-1}$ to capture high-to-mid-level image details in the critical intermediate range~\citep{edm} of noise levels $[h(1),h(K)]$ in the latent diffusion space.
+As with the prior loss, the hierarchical loss can be estimated via sampling (see Appendix); given a sample $z_{h(i+1)}^{(m)}$, $D\Big( q_\lambda(z_{h(i)} \mid z_{h(i+1)}^{(m)})~||~p_\theta(z_{h(i)} \mid z_{h(i+1)}^{(m)} ) \Big)$ can be computed analytically.
+We simplify computation by aligning the time discretization of the prior to the posterior keypoints, as in methods for accelerating unconditional DM sampling~\citep{ddim}, and thus avoid the need to sample times between keypoints.

-Hence, all the loss terms in Eq.~\eqref{eq:VIPaintobj} are stochastically and differentiably estimated based on samples from the hierarchical posterior, enabling joint optimization.
-Progress in fitting VIPaint's posterior is shown in Fig. \ref{fig:optimization}; the number of optimization steps may be reduced to more quickly give approximate posteriors.
-From Eq.~\eqref{eq:VIPaintobj}, if the posterior is only defined on the noise-free level $z_0$ as in Red-Diff~\citep{mardani2023variational}, the VIPaint objective reduces to an objective mentioned in their work.
-However, VIPaint strategically avoids low noise levels in its posterior and decreases training instabilities as observed by RedDiff and extends to Latent Diffusion priors.
+\textbf{Optimization.} The number of optimization steps may be chosen to flexibly trade speed for accuracy.
+If the posterior is only defined on the noise-free level $z_0$ as in REDdiff~\citep{mardani2024variational}, the VIPaint objective of Eq.~\eqref{eq:VIPaintobj} degenerates to their (non-annealed) variational bound.
+However, VIPaint strategically avoids low noise levels in its posterior, avoiding the instabilities that substantially reduce REDdiff performance, and enabling generalization to LDMs.